mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

   * What are typical challenges for the Sales team
   * Which sales do we win, which do we lose
   * What are the most common questions on configurations and trials
-* Marketing \(Marketing Team Lead\)
+* Learn about Mattermost Marketing \(Marketing Team Lead\)
   * Marketing team overview
   * What are the Marketing team’s priorities
   * What is our current messaging and positioning around Mattermost
-  * What is needed from Product Managers
+  * What is needed from Product Managers to support Marketing initiatives
-* Mini competitive research projects
+* Do some mini competitive research analysis
-    * Review of MS Teams, Slack, Discord, and other chat products
+    * Review of MS Teams, Slack, Discord, and other collaboration products
-* Spend a week doing customer support
-  * Review documentation first and work with Support Lead or PM mentor to answer any questions documentation does not address
-  * Update docs with answers as appropriate
-* Spend a couple weeks joining as many customer and prospect calls as possible
-  * Take detailed notes and log in [Salesforce](https://handbook.mattermost.com/operations/customer-success#logging-a-customer-feedback-in-salesforce)

 Learn about the product
 * Product Direction \(Product Lead\)